MartinBies/MartinBies.github.io/_pages/research.md

 In studying F-theory, I have more and more developed an interest in the underlying mathematics.
 I am fairly interested in studying the role of Chow groups to F-theory (e.g. in anomaly cancellations).

-In taking string theory seriously, one may wonder if there is a solution to string theory (or F-theory), which exactly resembles the features of our universe.
+In taking string theory seriously, one may also wonder if there is a solution to string theory (or F-theory), which exactly resembles the features of our universe.
 Zero modes can be used to distinguish plausible solutions from solutions, whose features are clearly distinct from the ones of our universe.

-In turn, it can be argued that zero modes can be counted by the so-called sheaf cohomologies of coherent sheaves.
-This conclusion does not only hold true in F-theory, but also extends for example to type IIB, the topological B-string and heterotic string vacua.
-With this motivation, I have studied the computation of cohomology groups of coherent sheaves.
-Given the vast number of string solutions, one is lead to look for an automation of these computations, which consequently led to \dots
+Within the frameworks of F-theory, type IIB string theory, the topological B-model and heterotic string theory, zero modes can be counted by sheaf cohomologies of coherent sheaves.
+For this reason, it is interesting to study these cohomologies groups and means to compute them.
+Given the vast number of string theory solutions, a computer implementation for these computations comes handy.
+Consequently, we are lead to \dots

 ### Software